lino-framework/book/docs/specs/products.rst

     depending on its category.

     Every application has its specific list of product types.
-    This list can be locally modified by the :term:`site maintainer`
+    This list can be locally modified by the :term:`site maintainer`.

-The difference between the *category* and the *type* of a product is that end-users can edit the former while the latter are to be provided by the application developer.
+    Rule of thumb: product **categories** can get edited by end users while product **types** are hard-coded by the application developer.

+  price factor

+    A property of a partner that may influence the price of certain products.

+    The list of price factors is meant to be defined by the :term:`application developer`.
+Changing it locally would also require changes in the some layouts.
+Changes to this list may require a database migration because every price factor causes a field to be injected to the :class:`lino_xl.lib.contats.Partner` model.

+  price rules

+    A set of rules that specify which product to use for a given :term:`price selector` and a given set of price factors.

+  price selector

+    A database object used to specify "what is being sold" in price rules.

+    In :ref:`voga` and :ref:`presto` we use  the :term:`calendar entry type` as price selector,  in :ref:`noi` the :class:`lino_xl.lib.working.SessionType`.

 Products